 After pregnancy, your skin will continue to change.
 Some new mums may have hormonal acne even if your skin was clear throughout pregnancy.
 Others may suddenly get really dry and flaky skin.
 Fluctuating hormones can also leave you with dark circles, puffy eyes, and prolonged skin discolouration.

 While melasma or the “mask of pregnancy” usually fades away on its own, some mums will continue to have it for years.
 These dark patches of skin can stick around for a while and resist treatment.

-To hide skin imperfections, use the Lavera cover stick, which provides medium to full coverage.
-This handy concealer is great for busy new mums.
-It comes in a lipstick style tube that lets you swipe the product on with one hand.
-It’s also free from ingredients like parabens, petrochemicals, heavy metals, and synthetic fragrances.
+To hide skin imperfections, use a concealer stick that provides medium to full coverage.
+A handy concealer is great for busy new mums.
+A concealer that comes in a lipstick style tube lets you swipe the product on with one hand.
+Choose one that's free from ingredients like parabens, petrochemicals, heavy metals, and synthetic fragrances.